Army Ranger Wing: Liberia

 The ARW was deployed in Liberia in the aftermath of the Second Liberian Civil War as part of a peacekeeping contingent of more than 400 troops from the Irish Army, in turn, part of the mixed Irish-Swedish Force Reserve Battalion of the United Nations mission in the country, UNMIL (2003).
-The ARW's area of operations (AO) was "all of Liberia", consisting of 4.7 million people and 111,369 sq km (43,000 sq mi).
+The ARW's area of operations (AO) was "all of Liberia", consisting of 4.7 million people and 111,369 km2 (43,000 sq mi).

 One of their most successful missions during this deployment was the rescue of a large group of civilians captured by gunmen from renegade Liberian forces.
 Acting on intelligence, a team of twenty heavily armed Rangers were dropped via helicopters at the town of "Gbapa".
 To avoid casualties among the hostages, the ARW implemented a policy of less-lethal intervention and, after surrounding a 40-foot container holding 35 hostages, rescued the innocent civilians and captured the rebel forces, including their commander.
 The incident, which resulted in no Irish casualties, drew praise from the international community and boosted the reputation of the ARW worldwide.

 Ranger Sergeant Derek Mooney (33) of Dublin, was killed when his vehicle was involved in a motor vehicle accident during a transport convoy.

 Chad and Central African Republic

 In February 2008, a Special Forces Task Group of 58 Rangers deployed to Abéché in Chad as part of the European Union Force Chad/CAR based at Camp Croci.
 The ARW was an Initial Entry Force together with other EUFOR special forces that conducted special reconnaissance within the Irish assigned south eastern Chad area of operations.

 The ARW was later based at Multi-National Base-South at Goz Beïda known as Camp Ciara in the area of operations providing security during the construction of the base.
 The ARW conducted vehicle patrols along the Chad / Sudan border in their Ford F-350 Special Reconnaissance Vehicles.
 The ARW mission ended in June 2008 with the arrival of the 97th Infantry Battalion.